infiniteopt/InfiniteOpt.jl/docs/src/guide/constraint.md

 ```

 !!! note
-    Unlike previous versions, `InfiniteOpt` now supports all the constraints
+    `InfiniteOpt` supports all the constraints types
     offered by `JuMP`, including vector and semi-definite constraints!
 Please
     see [JuMP's constraint documentation](https://jump.dev/JuMP.jl/v1/manual/constraints/#Constraints)
     for a thorough explanation of the supported types and syntax.